LEARNAcademy/instructor-syllabus/tech-interviews/whiteboarding-questions.md

 **Student 2:**
 TECH QUESTIONS:
 1) What are your weaknesses as a developer?
-2) What is the difference between null, undefined, false, NaN?
+2) What is the difference between null and undefined?
 3) Compare and contrast arrays and objects.

 PROMPT: